eobrain/webhome/_posts/2016-01-25-trimming-world.md

 title: Trimming the Empty Parts From The World Map
 date: 2016-01-25
 category: Science
+image: /img/trimmed-world.png
+image-text: Map of the world show areas of with more than 5 people/km²
 ---

-![world][1]
 The political map of the world is a familiar image, and we have become used to the shapes and relative sizes of the countries.
 However the map gives undue weight to some countries with large uninhabited areas, even when you choose a map projection that does not distort areas too much.